Tankouatch/Module/README.md

 # a1-devops
-- devlarative pipeline Vs scripted pepeline
+- declarative pipeline Vs scripted pipeline
 - all jenkins environment variables
 - node pipeline example
 - Fonctions, move all stages and replace with functions